-Basic XML Feature Schema (BXFS) (see OGC 03-003r3)
+Basic XML Feature Schema (BXFS) (see OGC 03-003r3) and

-GML simple features profile (see OGC 10-100r3)
+GML simple features profile (see OGC 10-100r3).

-In the end, the GML simple feature profile (GMLSF) (see OGC 10-100r3) was adopted as an OGC specification.
-It defines a very restricted subset of GML and goes so far as to proscribe exactly how application schemas should be encoded in GML (i.e. in a template-like fashion).
+In the end, the GML simple feature profile (GMLSF) (see OGC 10-100r3) was adopted as an OGC Standard.
+It defines a very restricted subset of GML and goes so far as to proscribe exactly how application schemas should be encoded in GML (i.e., in a template-like fashion).
 The result is application schemas that can be readily parsed by clients thus making the interpretation of the output generated by a WFS that much easier.
 An additional benefit of GMLSF is the two independent vendors, implementing the same database as a GMLSF application schema should end up with similar if not semantically and syntactically identical schemas documents.

 Although GMLSF does not offer the full range of GML capabilities it does define several levels of conformance that cover a wide range of requirements.

 Thus, it is strongly recommended that server implementations support the GML simple features profile.
-This satisfies the WFS standard’s requirement for supporting GML but restricts the vocabulary to a manageable subset.
+This satisfies the WFS Standard’s requirement for supporting GML but restricts the vocabulary to a manageable subset.

 WFS and not GML

-Although GML is the mandated canonical representation, the OGC Testbed-11 has shown that the WFS API can function quite successfully without any GML at all – this being especially true for the REST binding which is not strongly coupled to the specific feature representation.
-In the UCR thread, JSON and specifically GeoJSON, were used as the feature encoding format for the enterprise-to-enterprise synchronization scenario (see OGC 15-011) which involved two WFS’s acting as clients for each other.
+Although GML is the mandated canonical feature representation, the OGC Testbed-11 has shown that the WFS API can function quite successfully without any GML at all – this being especially true for the REST binding which is not strongly coupled to the specific feature representation.
+In the UCR thread, JSON and specifically GeoJSON, were used as the feature encoding format for the enterprise-to-enterprise synchronization scenario (see OGC 15-011) which involved two WFSs acting as clients for each other.

 The implication for implementers is that they can implement their server to support an outputFormat suitable to their requirement without have to also incur the burden of implementing GML support.
 Of course, this will result in a non-compliant, but still usable WFS.
 The IBM-Cloudant WFS is just such an example; that server implements the WFS REST API and uses GeoJSON as its only feature encoding.

-The use of GeoJSON in the enterprise-to-enterprise use case also signals that future versions of the WFS standard may decouple GML from the specification and allow clients and servers to negotiate a mutually agreeable output format in much the same manner as describe in the WMS specification (see OGC 06-042).
-NOTE: A change request had been posted to the OGC portal against the WFS standard requesting such a change but the request was tabled because it was posted late in the process and also involved a large number of complex changes in addition to the large number of complex changes already implemented in the standard to reach version 2.5.
+The use of GeoJSON in the enterprise-to-enterprise use case also signals that future versions of the WFS standard may decouple GML from the specification.
+So, while GML is currently required, future versions of the WFS specification may allow clients and servers to negotiate a mutually agreeable output format - in much the same manner as described in the WMS Standard (see OGC 06-042) – and that output format will not need to be GML.
+NOTE: A change request was posted to the OGC portal against the WFS standard requesting such a change but the request was tabled because it was posted late in the process and also involved a large number of complex changes in addition to the large number of complex changes already implemented in the standard to reach version 2.5.

 WFS interoperability at the schema level